32blit/32blit-sdk/docs/macOS.md

 brew install cmake
 ```

+TODO: Add instructions for installing gcc-arm-none-eabi for cross compile

+## Building & Running on 32Blit

+If you want to run code on 32Blit, you should now refer to [Building & Running On 32Blit](32blit.md).

+## Building & Running Locally

-You'll also need to build and install SDL2:
+You'll need to build and install SDL2:

 ``` shell
 curl https://www.libsdl.org/release/SDL2-2.0.10.zip -o SDL2-2.0.10.zip